sti136/MachineLearningnote/chapter3_cost_function.md

 ![](picture/ch3_20.jpeg)

-- The cost function will become overfitting because <mark>some of the parameter become too large</mark>, in order to reduce the effect of every single parameter ,we will add the regularization terms which is lambda * summation of theta 1 to theta n
+- The cost function will become overfitting because <b>some of the parameter become too large</b>, in order to reduce the effect of every single parameter ,we will add the regularization terms which is lambda * summation of theta 1 to theta n

 ![](picture/ch3_21.jpeg)